๐Ÿ“Honors Pre-Calculus

 Why This Matters

-Polynomial functions are the backbone of pre-calculus and your gateway to calculus success.
-When you analyze a polynomial, you're building skills in graph prediction, function behavior analysis, and algebraic reasoning—all of which appear heavily on exams.
-The characteristics you'll learn here don't exist in isolation; they're deeply connected, with the degree influencing end behavior, zeros determining x-intercepts, and multiplicity shaping how the graph interacts with the axis.
+Polynomial functions are the backbone of pre-calculus and your gateway to calculus.
+When you analyze a polynomial, you're building skills in graph prediction, function behavior analysis, and algebraic reasoning.
+The characteristics covered here are deeply connected: the degree influences end behavior, zeros determine x-intercepts, and multiplicity shapes how the graph interacts with the axis.

-Here's what you're really being tested on: can you look at an equation and predict what its graph will do?
+The real test is this: can you look at an equation and predict what its graph will do?
 Can you work backward from a graph to write a possible equation?
-Don't just memorize definitions—know how each characteristic connects to the others and what it tells you about the function's behavior.
-Master these relationships, and you'll handle any polynomial problem thrown your way.
+Don't just memorize definitions.
+Know how each characteristic connects to the others and what it tells you about the function's behavior.

 Degree and Leading Coefficient: The Big Picture Controls